teooliver/time-tracker-base-v2/README.md

 # Time Tracker Base (v2)

-A fullstack toggl/clockify like clone app.
+A fullstack time tracker app inspired by toggl/clockify.

 > The previous version of this app used Express/Mongoose (Typescript) in the backend.
 You can check it here:
 > https://github.com/teooliver/time-tracker-base